 Get in Touch

-If you want to overcome ARFID or you’re a parent of a child affected by ARFI.
+If you want to overcome ARFID or you’re a parent of a child affected by ARFID.
 Then you’re welcome to get in touch with me to book a free consultation.
-I offer face-to-face therapy in the Manchester area, and sessions via Skype.
-If you live further afield feel free to contact me with any questions.
+I offer face-to-face therapy in the Manchester area, and sessions via Skype, if you live further afield.